opentensor/bittensor/README.md

 1. Create and activate a virtual environment

-    - Create Python virtual environment.
+    - Create Python 3.11 virtual environment **(Only Python 3.9-3.11 is supported)**.
 Follow [this guide on python.org](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

     - Activate the new environment.
 Follow [this guide on python.org](https://docs.python.org/3/library/venv.html#how-venvs-work)